tanzcntt/TweetScraper/README.md

 Remember to **activate the environment** firstly,

+This command crawls and update all Posts appeared on [Coindesk Homepage](https://www.coindesk.com/) and import into the mongodb: coindeskSample table

+		scrapy crawl latestCoindesk

-This command crawls and updates Home page on [Coindesk News](https://www.coindesk.com/) and import into the mongodb: coindeskSample table
+This command crawls and updates all Latest news on [Coindesk News](https://www.coindesk.com/news) and import into the mongodb: coindeskSample table

 		scrapy crawl allCoindesk